StardewConfigMenu/StardewConfigFramework/README.md

 # StardewConfigFramework
 Ever want to add a settings menu to your Stardew Valley mod, but didn’t want to go through the hassle of building one from scratch?
-Well, you’re in luck!
-I did it for you!
+Using StardewConfigFramework your mod can have a fully functioning configuration menu in minutes.

 ## Contents